 Mr. Nash Johnson II, Chairman, is a swine, poultry, timber, row crop, cattle and hay farmer.
 His principal occupation and employment for the past five years was self-employed farming.
 Mr. Johnson also serves as a member manager of Ten Js, LLC, a commercial real estate company.
-Additionally, Mr. Johnson serves as President of Deca J. Farms, Inc., an agricultural services company, and as an advisory committee member for the Clinton-Sampson Airport Authority.
+Additionally, Mr. Johnson serves as President of Deca J. Farms, Inc., an agricultural services company, and as a member of NLJ Ventures, LLC.

-Mr. Adrian B. Locklear, Vice Chairman, is a row crop, rapeseed, sweet corn and yellow field pea farmer.
+Mr. Adrian B. Locklear, Vice Chairman, is a row crop, rapeseed, and sweet corn farmer.
 His principal occupation and employment for the past five years was self-employed farming.
 Mr. Locklear also serves on the board of the North Carolina Soybean Producers Association.